kktse/kktse.github.io/_posts/2020-06-13-rsx-kinematic-curves.markdown

 ![toe variation](/assets/images/2020-06-21/rsx-toe.png)

 The wheel plane tends to toe-in with bump for most of the suspension travel.
-At +122mm of bump, the wheel plane begins to toe-out; however, this is near the end of the suspension travel and the wheel plane already has substantial toe-in at -2.6deg.
+At +122mm of bump, maximum toe-in is achieved and the steered angle begins to increase.
+This happens near the end of the suspension travel where the wheel plane already has substantial toe-in at -2.6deg.

 ## Final comments
 Wheel plane control is a foundational part of suspension kinematic analysis.